 There will be no make-up exams.
 Instead, if you miss an exam and have a valid excuse, we will mark the exam as 'excused'.
 An 'excused' exam means that this exam will not be taken into account in the computation of your grade.
-Valid excuses must be documented and must be reported to your instructor before the regularly scheduled exam times listed above.
+Valid excuses must be documented and must be reported to your instructor immediately.